 It’s also part of what inspired her to get involved with the Cleveland Foundation African American Philanthropy Committee.
 A member since 2011 and co-chair since 2018, she said focusing on the rich legacy of giving in the African American community helps boost the impact of that philanthropy.

-Events like the upcoming African American Philanthropy Summit, which the committee convenes every two years, shine a much-needed spotlight on an often-overlooked giving community.
+Events like the upcoming all-virtual African American Philanthropy Summit, which the committee convenes every two years, shine a much-needed spotlight on an often-overlooked giving community.

 “Oftentimes, African American philanthropy is not as visible, and I want people to be aware that giving happens at every level, and it happens among every community,” Dr. Burts-Cooper said.